I Remember Now ~ Being Saved From Being Saved ~ Pastor Tim Tengblad Post 12

 Our nature is not sinful.
 Do we all do stupid and harmful things to ourselves, others, and to creation?
 Of course we do!
 But we do things that are labeled “sins” because we have forgotten who/what we really are (Divine Love).
 We have walked away internally from our true nature, which creates the energy behind all the fearful, harmful things we do to ourselves, each other, and the planet.
 It’s all about transcending the ego and remembering.

 As for your brother-in-law, just send him Love when you are with him and when you think of him.
-If you have to say anything to him, tell him you are good with your soul and it’s on the journey.
+If you have to say anything to him, tell him you are good with your soul and it is on its journey.
 Try and remember that he is probably doing the best he can with what he has been given, or with what he is able to take in at this point in his evolution.
 Just like all of us.
 Remember the guy who used to tell crowds of people, “we are by nature sinful and unclean”?
 I try and give him the grace he needs.

 Remember, you are Love,